Is the Nightmare Before Christmas a Halloween Movie?

 When Jack first arrives in Christmas Town, the majesty of the season overwhelms him.
 He loves the Christmas spirit, which he can explain.

-Also, he immediately wants to return to Halloween Town to spread seasonal joy and share everything he saw.
+Also, he wants to return to Halloween Town to spread seasonal joy and share everything he sees.

 He intends to take over Christmas himself.
-Despite his irrational inclinations, he gathers a team of reindeer, dons a red costume and a fake beard (just like Santa Claus), and flies all around the world giving gifts.
+Despite his irrational inclinations, he gathers a team of reindeer, dons a red costume and a fake beard (just like Santa Claus), and flies worldwide giving gifts.

 To crown it off, Santa Claus makes a little appearance in the film and showers Halloween Town with the first winter snowfall.

-Sure, the film has a lot of Christmas aspects in it.
-Jack Skellington spends a significant amount of the film attempting to scientifically determine the meaning of Christmas.
+Sure, the film has many Christmas aspects.
+Jack Skellington spends a significant amount of the film attempting to determine the meaning of Christmas scientifically.

 However, it is a Halloween film.
 It takes place mostly within Halloween Town rather than Christmas Town.